Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Distribution-dependent generalization guarantees

-In this section, we provide two data-dependent means of strengthening the results in Section~\ref{SEC:MAIN} when the underlying distribution is ``well-behaved.''
-The first applies to bidders whose values are drawn from item-independent distributions and mechanisms whose profit functions decompose additively.
-For example, under item-pricing mechanisms, the profit function decomposes into the profit obtained from selling item 1, plus the profit obtained by selling item 2, and so on.
-We obtain surprisingly strong guarantees in this setting: our bounds do not depend on the number of items and under anonymous prices, they do not depend on the number of bidders either.
+In this section, we provide stronger results when the buyers' values are additive and drawn from \emph{item-independent} distributions, which means that for all $i_1, i_2 \in [n]$ and $j ,j' \in [m]$, buyer $i_1$'s values for items $j$ and $j'$ are independent, but her values may be correlated with buyer $i_2$'s values.
+We also require that the mechanism class's profit functions decompose additively.
+For example, under item-pricing mechanisms, the profit decomposes into the profit obtained from selling item 1, plus the profit obtained by selling item 2, and so on.
+Surprisingly, our bounds do not depend on the number of items and under anonymous prices, they do not depend on the number of buyers either.

-Second, we provide tools for deriving generalization guarantees that are robust to outliers.
-Our worst-case bounds from Section~\ref{SEC:MAIN} grow linearly with the maximum profit achievable over the support of the distribution.
-These bounds are thus pessimistic when the highest valuations in the support have low probability mass.
-We show how to obtain stronger guarantees in this setting.

-To obtain our data-dependent guarantees, we move from pseudo-dimension to Rademacher complexity \citep{Bartlett02:Rademacher,Koltchinskii01:Rademacher}, which allows us to prove distribution-dependent generalization guarantees.
-This is the key advantage of Rademacher complexity over pseudo-dimension; pseudo-dimension implies generalization guarantees that are worst-case over the distribution whereas Rademacher complexity implies distribution-dependent guarantees.
-We prove that this shift to Rademacher complexity from pseudo-dimension is in fact necessary in order to obtain guarantees that are independent of the number of items (Theorem~\ref{thm:pdim_lower}).
+To prove distribution-dependent generalization guarantees, we use Rademacher complexity~\citep{Bartlett02:Rademacher,Koltchinskii01:Rademacher}.
+In contrast, pseudo-dimension implies bounds that are worst-case over the distribution.
+We prove that it is impossible to obtain guarantees that are independent of the number of items using pseudo-dimension alone (Theorem~\ref{thm:pdim_lower}).